 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- Contents Under Pressure: Do not puncture.
+- The contents of your ADVAIR HFA are under pressure: Do not puncture.
 Do not use or store near heat or open flame.
-Exposure to temperatures above 120°F may cause bursting.
+Temperatures above 120°F may cause the canister to burst.

 - Do not throw into fire or an incinerator.